 Given the unprecedented nature of a global shock of this magnitude on the tourism industry, the related literature is somewhat limited.
 With regard to actual developments and forecasts, a number of publications by international organizations have highlighted the impact of the crisis on the tourism industry and outlined possible recovery scenarios (see, for instance, UNCTAD, 2021; UNWTO, 2021b; and World Travel and Tourism Council, 2021).
 Skare et al. (2021) provide an early attempt at empirical analysis to estimate the repercussions of the crisis on the travel and tourism industry, using pre-crisis data.
 Other research on the impact of shocks to the travel and tourism industry has focused on episodes such as the aftermath of the September 11 terrorist attacks (Blunk et al, 2006); the impact of the SARS pandemic and Avian flu on tourism (Kao et al, 2008); and the consequences of natural disasters on tourism (Rossello et al, 2020).

-A growing literature related to this paper has examined the sectoral impact of the COVID-19 crisis on output and employment, and how it differs from previous recessions (see, for instance, chapters 2 and 3 in IMF, 2021).
+A growing literature related to this paper has examined the sectoral impact of the COVID-19 crisis on output and employment, and how it differs from previous recessions (see, for instance, chapters 2 and 3 in IMF, 2021 as well as Muggenthaler et al, 2021).
 In terms of methodology (relating the response to a global shock to pre-existing country characteristics), the paper is related to Lane and Milesi-Ferretti (2011, 2012) who focus on economic performance during the global financial crisis, and show that precrisis current account imbalances are a very powerful predictor of subsequent economic performance during the global financial crisis of 2008-2009.

 The remainder if the paper is organized as follows.
 Section II presents key characteristics of the balance of payments of tourism-dependent economies, and documents the magnitude of the COVID shock on its different components.
 Section III shows relates cross-country deviations in 2020 GDP growth from pre-crisis forecasts to the importance of tourism in the economy as well as measures of pandemic intensity and other controls, and section IV concludes.